-There’s an element of time that dictates when students interact with specific content throughout a course or program.
-Some content occurs at the beginning of students’ first year in a program and might not be revisited until they prepare for the licensure exam.
-With few exceptions, most content that is not taught in the last semester before the licensure exam is going to require students to revisit material they have not recently engaged with.
-This creates an undesirable situation in which students are cramming before the most important exams in their entire academic careers.
-How can this cycle be prevented?
+Because content areas often build upon each other, students interact with specific material as designated throughout a course or program.
+Some content coverage occurs at the beginning of students’ first year in a program and might not be revisited until they prepare for a licensure exam or other high-stakes assessment.
+More often than not, students will need to revisit material they have not recently engaged with before a summative exam.
+Without a properly paced review period, students may find themselves frantically studying old material before the most important exams in their academic careers.
+How can faculty prevent this problem?

-What if we put our assessments in action to help students keep up on content throughout the curriculum?
-Faculty and students may not have time to continuously engage students with content from previous courses, but students can interact with review content through asynchronous assessments when they have time.
-This will allow students to review content while also self-assessing their performance.
-If students continue to struggle on specific content during these reviews, it will allow them to be more tactful in studying when licensure exam preparation begins.
-Additionally, educational research indicates that having planned repetition over an extended period of time leads to better retention.
-By leveraging low-stakes formative assessments throughout courses and the curriculum, faculty can create this repetition while not overwhelming students with too much content.
+What can students and faculty gain from using assessments to cover both new and old content throughout the curriculum?
+Faculty may not have time to engage students with content from previous courses during class time, but students can review this content independently through asynchronous assessments.
+This allows students to review material while also self-assessing their content knowledge — without affecting their GPA.
+If students continue to struggle on specific content on these assessments, they can direct their study time more efficiently when it’s time to prepare for a licensure, certification, or other high-stakes exam.
+Additionally, educational research indicates that planned repetition over an extended period leads to better knowledge retention.
+By leveraging low- or no-stakes formative assessments throughout a class or program, faculty can facilitate this repetition without overwhelming students.

-Fortunately, these assessments do not always have to be created as separate, new quizzes.
-Faculty can recycle retired exam items to create practice formative assessments.
-When good exam items are retired, they should not be forgotten!
-They can still be used to keep students up-to-date on all content throughout the duration of the curriculum.
-This will help to provide students content and assessments to keep up on key concepts, while not taking up vital study and preparation time from students and faculty, respectively.
-Through spaced repetition with asynchronous assessments, students can avoid the rushed process of cramming old content they have not engaged with since the beginning of their program.
-Utilizing these tactics will increase student performance on exams while decreasing pre-licensure exam stress.
+Fortunately, instructors don’t always need to create these assessments as separate, new quizzes.
+They can recycle retired exam items to create practice formative assessments, which can help students stay up to date on content throughout the curriculum.
+This will help students retain key concepts, and save time for faculty and students in exam prep.
+Through spaced repetition of asynchronous assessments, students can avoid cramming content they have not engaged with since the beginning of their program.
+With this approach, instructors can increase passage rates on high-stakes exams while decreasing exam-prep stress for students.